mrcnski/believeobey.live/_posts/2024-09-11-the-son-already-returned.md

 > Neuter singular of G5036 (as adverb); shortly, that is, **without delay**, soon, or (by surprise) suddenly, or (by implication of ease) readily: - lightly, quickly.

 Note that there is no Scriptural basis for the "suddenly" definition.
 Confirm it for yourself with a [concordance](https://www.blueletterbible.org/lexicon/g5035/kjv/tr/0-1/)!

+---

+**[Update Sep 12, 2024]**
+{% include verse.html
+text="When they persecute you in this town, flee to the next, for truly I tell you, you will not have finished going through all the towns of Israel before the Son of Man comes." verse="Matthew 10:23"
+%}